monero-project/monero/README.md

    as well.
 * Do NOT pass `--detach` when running through torsocks with systemd, (see [utils/systemd/monerod.service](utils/systemd/monerod.service) for details).
-* If you use the wallet with a Tor daemon via the loopback IP (eg, 127.0.0.1:9050), then use `--untrusted-daemon` unless it is your own hidden service.

 Example command line to start monerod through Tor: